-- A. FSS perform the Sanitation SOP verification tasks to verify that the establishment is meeting the regulatory requirements of 9 CFR 416.12 416.16 as described in Chapter II of this document.
+A. FSS perform the Sanitation SOP verification tasks to verify that the establishment is meeting the regulatory requirements of 9 CFR 416.12 - 416.16 as described in Chapter II of this document.
 FSS select in PHIS the regulatory requirements they have verified and indicate compliance or noncompliance for each.
-If the establishment does not meet one or more regulatory requirements, FSS document the noncompliance on a NR. - B. When FSS become aware that an establishment was required to take corrective actions per 9 CFR 416.15 they are to verify that the establishment met the requirement and to document in PHIS that they verified the requirements in these regulations by selecting the regulatory cite from the list of regulations. - C. When FSS determine that there is noncompliance with the Sanitation SOP regulatory requirements as described in Chapter I of this document, they are to document that noncompliance on a NR in PHIS.
+If the establishment does not meet one or more regulatory requirements, FSS document the noncompliance on a NR.

+B. When FSS become aware that an establishment was required to take corrective actions per 9 CFR 416.15 they are to verify that the establishment met the requirement and to document in PHIS that they verified the requirements in these regulations by selecting the regulatory cite from the list of regulations.

+C. When FSS determine that there is noncompliance with the Sanitation SOP regulatory requirements as described in Chapter I of this document, they are to document that noncompliance on a NR in PHIS.
 FSS are to clearly describe on the NR their findings that support the determination of Sanitation SOP noncompliance.
 When FSS observe Sanitation SOP noncompliance that does not result in contamination of product or food contact surfaces (e.g. failure to initial records), they are not to take a regulatory control action.

-- D. When FSS observe contamination of product or direct food contact surfaces during an operational Sanitation SOP verification task, they are to take a regulatory control action on the affected equipment or product.
-FSS are to remove the regulatory control action only after the establishment has proposed corrective actions that 1) ensure appropriate disposition of products, 2) restore sanitary conditions, and 3) prevent recurrence of direct contamination or adulteration of products. - E. When FSS observe contamination of direct food contact surfaces during a Pre-Operational Sanitation SOP verification task, they are to take a regulatory control action on the affected equipment.
+D. When FSS observe contamination of product or direct food contact surfaces during an operational Sanitation SOP verification task, they are to take a regulatory control action on the affected equipment or product.
+FSS are to remove the regulatory control action only after the establishment has proposed corrective actions that 1) ensure appropriate disposition of products, 2) restore sanitary conditions, and 3) prevent recurrence of direct contamination or adulteration of products.

+E. When FSS observe contamination of direct food contact surfaces during a Pre-Operational Sanitation SOP verification task, they are to take a regulatory control action on the affected equipment.
 During pre-operational sanitation, there should be no affected product.
-FSS are to remove the regulatory control action only after the establishment has restored sanitary conditions. - F. If the establishment has found the contaminated contact surface or product and taken the corrective actions required, there is no noncompliance.
-FSS are to verify that the establishment is implementing the corrective actions specified in 9 CFR 416.15 when the establishment finds direct contamination or adulteration of products or contact surfaces. - G. If FSS determine that a Sanitation SOP noncompliance provides evidences of a systemic or repetitive failure by the establishment to prevent product contamination or maintain sanitary conditions, they are to document noncompliance with 9 CFR 416.1 in addition to the applicable Sanitation SOP regulation. - H. If FSS observe Sanitation SOP and SPS noncompliance while performing the 'SSOP Review and Observation' verification task, they are to document both of the noncompliances on a single Sanitation SOP NR by recording a result of noncompliance for each applicable regulatory citation.
-If FSS observe only SPS noncompliance while performing a Sanitation SOP verification procedure, they are to record the Sanitation SOP procedure results of regulatory compliance and record the SPS noncompliance under a separate SPS verification task.
-FSS are to initiate a directed SPS verification task even if they had not planned to perform a routine SPS task that day.
+FSS are to remove the regulatory control action only after the establishment has restored sanitary conditions.

+F. If the establishment has found the contaminated contact surface or product and taken the corrective actions required, there is no noncompliance.
+FSS are to verify that the establishment is implementing the corrective actions specified in 9 CFR 416.15 when the establishment finds direct contamination or adulteration of products or contact surfaces.

+G. If FSS determine that a Sanitation SOP noncompliance provides evidences of a systemic or repetitive failure by the establishment to prevent product contamination or maintain sanitary conditions, they are to document noncompliance with 9 CFR 416.1 in addition to the applicable Sanitation SOP regulation.

+H. If IPP observe Sanitation SOP and SPS noncompliance while performing the 'SSOP Review and Observation' verification task, they are to document both of the noncompliances on a single Sanitation SOP NR by recording a result of noncompliance for each applicable regulatory citation.
+If IPP observe only SPS noncompliance while performing a Sanitation SOP verification procedure, they are to document the noncompliance under the task they are performing at the time of the observation when the noncompliant regulation is available under that task.